MooersLab/writingLogTemplate/README.md

 - `git clone https://github.com/MooersLab/writingLogTemplate` into the folder containing your current writing project.
 - Start Emacs, perhaps using the [latex-emacs](https://github.com/MooersLab/latex-emacs) profile.
-- Load the writingLogTemplate.tex file into Emacs via `C-x C-f`.
+- Load the writingLogTemplate.tex file into Emacs via the pull-down menu or the keybinding `C-x C-f`.
-- Essential keybindings for editing this file include:
+- Essential keybindings for editing this file include (note that most of these operations are available via the pull-down menus):
   + `C-g` to abort current command.
   + `C-x C-c` to quit Emacs
   + `C-x C-s` to save the current document.